apoorvnandan/lilgrad/blog/tensor_c.md

 # Creating a tiny tensor library in C

 Documenting my pov while building this.
 The objective is to help people understand neural networks from absolute scratch.
 No pytorch.
 No numpy.
+Just maths and C.

 Should be readable for anyone who knows programming **even if you are not familiar with machine learning or neural networks at all**.